stuboo/handbook/docs/expectations/expectations.md

 _If you plan to take vacation while on rotation with us, please let me know ASAP so we can plan accordingly._

 ## Educational ##

+Regular [reading](../assets), focused on future or recent patients/diagnoses, will serve you very well in the rotation.
+This type of preparation will show your commitment to learning and your level of engagement which, in turn, will lead to me giving you more responsibility and direct teaching.

+Additionally, we expect that you attend didactic sessions and multidisciplinary conferences while on this service.
+One large benefit of subspecialty rotations is to learn _how specialists think_.
+These sessions/conferences will go a long way to meet that objective.

 The following urogynecology-relevant items are taken directly from the [CREOG Learning Objectives, 12th Edition](https://www.acog.org/-/media/project/acog/acogorg/files/creog/creog-educational-objectives-12th-edition-secured.pdf). **I encourage you to read this entire document a couple of times per year to remind yourself of the depth and breadth of information there is to learn across all specialties (and to focus your reading/studying).**

 - List risk factors of, diagnose, and perform initial management of the following obstetric complications: